Andrew Tan: Awards and recognitions

 The government of Quezon City honored Tan as "Businessman of the Year" for 2004.

 He is the first to receive the PropertyGuru Asia "Icon Award" for 2018.

 Personal life

-He is married with four children and lives in Manila, Philippines.
+Andrew is married with four children and lives in Manila, Philippines.
 His eldest son, Kevin L. Tan (吳凱文 (吴凯文)), was appointed CEO of Alliance Global Group Inc. in 2018.
 His other son, Kendrick Tan, is an executive director in Emperador, Inc.

+His youngest child, Kester Tan, lives in Singapore with his wife Kelsey Cheng Tan, who is a naturalized Singaporean.